Mustaballer/CoinQ/README.md

 # CoinQ

 CoinQ CLI is a command line interface that retrieves current bitcoin + other coin values using Nomics API.
+It is also able to adjust the currency for all of the coin values with preset of USD.

 ![CoinQ Snap](https://i.snipboard.io/XNUhCy.jpg)